Spanish borrowers have busy start to new year

 "There is a window of opportunity which many companies and banks are going to try to use ...
 They are coming back (into the bond market) very strongly," RBS analyst Alberto Gallo said.

-BBVA (BBVA.MC), Spain's second-largest bank, was the first European corporate to test debt markets this year when it issued a 1.5 billion euro five-year bond last Thursday at a similar price to five-year government debt now yielding about 3.85 percent.
+BBVA (BBVA.MC), Spain's second-largest bank, was the first European corporate to test debt markets this year when issuing a 1.5 billion euro five-year bond last Thursday at a similar price to five-year government debt now yielding about 3.85 percent.

 On Tuesday, Telefonica (TEF.MC), Spain's largest telecoms company, raised 1.5 billion euros at a 4.0 percent yield, while lender Popular (POP.MC) issued a 750 million euro 2.5-year bond at a yield of 4.125 percent.